 The Best Classic Christmas Cookies

 I love making cookies with royal icing every holiday season.
-How incredible these classic Christmas Cookies are for our Christmas party!
+These incredible classic Christmas Cookies are perfect for our Christmas party!

 I have made many classic Christmas cookies in my day, but these might be my favorite.
 Let me show you how I made them!